Hope for North American Ash Trees?

 Two USDA agencies—the Animal and Plant Health Inspection Service (APHIS) and the Forest Service—initiated a biological control effort shortly after EAB was detected in Michigan in 2002.
 USDA research in the beetle’s native range of China identified three potential biological control agents for EAB—Spathius agrili, Tetrastichus planipennisi, and Oobius agrili.

 These biocontrol agents are very tiny wasps— the largest one is about the size of a typical mosquito.
 Female wasps use an organ that looks like a stinger (called an ovipositor) to lay their eggs.
-Because they must complete a part of their life cycle inside another organism, they are called parasitoid wasps.
+Because they must complete a part of their life cycle inside or outside another organism, they are called parasitoid wasps.
 Two of the species attack EAB larvae, and one targets EAB eggs.

 Following host range and specificity testing, USDA prepared an environmental assessment that outlined the risks and benefits of releasing the wasps.
 With approval from the State of Michigan, USDA began to release the wasps in July 2007.
 The USDA APHIS PPQ Biological Control Production Facility in Brighton, MI became operational in January 2009.
 It was designed to produce the EAB parasitoids for field release.